Skip to main content

 Testosterone’s Role in Modulating Insulin Sensitivity

-In men, testosterone’s impact on is equally profound.
+In men, testosterone’s impact on insulin sensitivity is equally profound.
 Testosterone deficiency is a hallmark of the male metabolic syndrome, and its replacement has been shown to ameliorate insulin resistance.
 The mechanisms are multifactorial and include effects on body composition, inflammation, and direct actions on insulin signaling pathways.
 Testosterone promotes an increase in lean muscle mass and a decrease in visceral adipose tissue, a type of fat that is highly associated with insulin resistance and chronic inflammation.

-At the cellular level, testosterone has been shown to enhance the expression and activity of key components of the pathway in skeletal muscle.
+At the cellular level, testosterone has been shown to enhance the expression and activity of key components of the insulin signaling pathway in skeletal muscle.
 It can also modulate the production of adipokines, signaling molecules secreted by adipose tissue.
 For example, testosterone can increase the secretion of adiponectin, an adipokine that enhances insulin sensitivity, while reducing the secretion of pro-inflammatory cytokines like TNF-α and IL-6, which are known to induce insulin resistance.

 The Hypothalamic-Pituitary-Gonadal Axis and Metabolic Control